Last-Minute Gifts for the Person Who Has Everything

-DJI Mavric Pro Your favorite outdoor videographer will love this compact, state-of-the-art drone that folds down to the size of a loaf of bread.
+DJI Mavric Pro Done Your favorite outdoor videographer will love this compact, state-of-the-art drone that folds down to the size of a loaf of bread.
 Small, but powerful, the DJI Mavic Pro is one of the most sophisticated flying cameras to date.
 Utilizing flight-autonomy technology that senses obstacles up to nearly 50 ft. away, the Mavic can bypass them or brake and hover, greatly reducing the chances of collisions.
 Because it’s not dependent on satellite positioning and has forward and downward vision sensors, the drone will can hover precisely indoors or places without GPS.
 Think of the possibilities.

 Wynd Personal Space Air Purifier